 One of the archetypes that comes on-line when we begin to take life “seriously”, particularly our own life, is the spiritual warrior.
 My first experience of my warrior happened when I was in bioenergetic therapy – a body-oriented therapy.
 I was in a regressed state, feeling strangely like a very, very bad person.
 Bad to the bones in fact.
 Given that I felt like I was about two years old in this regressed state, it made no rational sense.
 What could I have possibly done in two years of life to feel this way?
 As I felt into my “badness”, I felt a protest begin to arise.
 You could call it my soul.
 It was something deeper than this ontological sense that I was a bad person.
 The voice sounded, in no uncertain terms, “I am not bad”.
 This was followed by rage and a profound sense of indignity at being seen this way.

 Today, I call that voice my spiritual warrior.
 In Buddhism, they call this energy that arises to defend one’s dignity and fundamental right to be celebrated (and not denigrated) the Shambhala warrior.
-Our inner warrior orients, not from aggression and violence, but from a place of deep self-awareness, and a sense of the fundamental goodness of life, which begins and extends to one’s own right to be treated with dignity.
+Our inner warrior orients, not from aggression and violence, but from a place of deep self-awareness, and a sense of the fundamental goodness of life, born of the right to be treated with dignity.

-This is an actual energy that we can recruit when we are being mistreated.
-The mistreatment can be subtle—in situations, for example, where we feel like we are not being seen, heard, or taken seriously.
-It can be an occasion where we feel like we are being used instrumentally, as a means to an end, rather than an end in ourselves.
+We can recruit the warrior when we are being mistreated.
+The mistreatment can be subtle?in situations, for example, where we feel like we are not being seen, heard, or taken seriously.
+It can be an occasion where we feel like we are being used instrumentally, as a means to an end?being objectified.

-The warrior’s posture is tall, spine straight, chin up, chest out?not in a gesture of artificial propping, but as a reflection of being made in the image of G_d, and therefore inherently worthy of love and respect.
+The warrior’s posture is tall, spine straight, chin up, chest out?not in a gesture of artificial propping, but as a reflection of being made in the image of the Dignified One, the Dignified Ones, and therefore inherently worthy of love and respect.
 Like the true warrior this energy is as much an energetic that we transmit.
 Others take us seriously, because we take ourselves seriously.